mvolkmann/MyUnixEnv/notes/11tyNotes.md

 - Sapper (Svelte)
 - and more

-What distinguishes 11ty from other SSGs that are currently more popular is that it is more inclusive.
+What distinguishes 11ty from other popular SSGs is that it is more inclusive.
-Other popular SSGs require use of specific web frameworks, or programming languages that are not widely known.
+Content can be contributed from people with a variety of skill sets.
+Most SSGs support Markdown content.
+But there are typically features that can only be used by contributors that know a particular web framework (such as React or Vue) or programming language (such as Ruby or Go).

-11ty only requires knowledge of basic JavaScript.
+11ty also has features that can only be used by programmers, but they only need to know basic JavaScript.
+For contributors that are programmers, it's more likely they will know JavaScript than other programming languages.

-It supports a wide variety of templating languages listed earlier and use of these can be mixed within the same site.
+11ty supports a wide variety of templating languages listed earlier and use of these can be mixed within the same site.
 All the supported templating languages are easy to learn, much easier than learning a new web framework or programming language.